Gilaad-Elstein/mlEco/README.md

 MLEco​ —
 A simulated ecosystem of “living” agents.

-Developed on top of a self implemented neural network an, ecosystem of agents that must eat and breed to survive in a simulated 2D world.
+Developed on top of a self implemented neural network, an ecosystem of agents that must eat and breed to survive in a simulated 2D world.

 ● Neuro Evolution algorithm to facilitate genetic learning